outofcoffee/imposter/docs/scaffold.md

-# Generate configuration (aka scaffolding)
+# Generate configuration using scaffold

 You can get Imposter to create configuration files for you.

-If you have an existing endpoint from which to record requests and responses, see the [proxy documentation](./proxy.md)
+If you have an existing endpoint from which to record requests and responses, see the [proxy documentation](./proxy_endpoint.md)

 If you have an OpenAPI specification, Imposter can 'scaffold' a mock based on the resources and methods, it contains.